-In his book, The Open Organization, Red Hat CEO Jim Whitehurst discusses how open principles can shape how we guide organizations.
+In his book, The Open Organization, former President and CEO of Red Hat and current IBM President Jim Whitehurst discusses how open principles can shape how we guide organizations.

-Red Hat is a top-100 company to work for in the U.S.
+Red Hat is one of the top 100 companies to work for in the U.S.

-Based on our associates’ survey answers, Red Hat is No. 50 on Fortune magazine’s 2019 list of the 100 best companies to work for in the U.S.
+Based on our associates’ survey responses, Red Hat is #48 on Fortune Magazine’s 2020 list of the 100 Best Companies to Work For in the U.S

 Freedom to create